-At present I am working on a number of publications focusing on the Governments recent legislative attempts to address multinational tax avoidance.
+At present I am working on a number of publications focusing on the Australian Governments recent legislative attempts to address multinational tax avoidance.

-These will contribute to a broader thesis I intend to submit, entitled;

-My thesis will evaluate practices currently employed by Australian companies and private individuals to mitigate their taxable liability through the use of “tax havens”.
+These will contribute to a broader thesis I intend to submit, which will evaluate practices currently employed by Australian companies to mitigate their taxable liability through the use of “tax havens”.

-|2017||Bruce,MJ, 2017, Multinational Anti Avoidance Law (MAAL) & Part IVA.
+|2017||Bruce, M. J. (2017).
+Multinational Anti Avoidance Law (MAAL) & Part IVA.

-“Analysis of legislation; comparison with general anti-avoidance provisions, consideration of potential interpretations and administration”, Australian Tax Institute; Annual Tax Continuing Professional Development Seminar, Adelaide University
+“Analysis of legislation; comparison with general anti-avoidance provisions, consideration of potential interpretations and administration”.
+Australian Tax Institute; Annual Tax Continuing Professional Development Seminar.
+Adelaide University.

-I will also be teaching into the 'Income Tax Law' course as part of the Bachelors of Law (L.L.B) program in the second semester of 2017.
+I am currently teaching into the 'Income Tax Law' course as part of the Bachelor of Commerce (B.Com) program in conjunction with the Bachelors of Law (L.L.B) and Master of Accounting (M.Acc.) programs.

 My research is currently under the supervision of Dr. Sylvia Villios and Prof. Christopher Symes.
 Both Dr. Villios and Prof. Symes are members of the University of Adelaide's Regulation of Corporations, Insolvency and Taxation (ROCIT) research group.